mayson-llc/GoogleAppEngineOkHttp/README.md

         .build();

 ## Features
-+ Supports GET and POST requests
++ Supports GET, POST, PUT and DELETE requests
 + Supports HTTP and HTTPS
++ Support for text and binary responses.

 ## Roadmap
-+ Support for other HTTP Methods (e.g. DELETE, PUT, PATCH).
-+ Support for binary responses.
 + Upload into jcenter for inclusion in Gradle builds.

 ## Gotchas